 Artificial grass can be bought on the roll or cut to size.
 It is priced to suit different budgets and available in a range of designs and ‘pile’ lengths.
 If you are joining different lengths to cover a larger area you will need to buy a joining kit.

 Options from Easigrass include an ultra-durable lawn suited for children’s play with a shock-pad base underneath as well as grass suited to pets that’s soft on paws and minimises odours.
 Heights can range from 20mm to a deep pile 47mm, with colours from a light, fresh green to luxurious darker shades.

 Most synthetic turf consists of three layers: a drainage layer, a multi-layered backing in jute, plastic or polyester and nylon or polypropylene ‘grass’ blades.
 Some artificial products are infilled with a granular filler to resemble natural turf.

-2. How long should artificial grass last?
+2. How long does artificial grass last?

 Faux lawns can last up to 20 years but it’s important to install them properly.

-3. Who supplies artificial grass?
+3. Where can I buy artificial grass?